-The most common cause of why a car shakes when braking hard needs new tires is common.
+The most common cause of why a steering wheel shakes when braking hard is it needs new tires.
 When the tires get out of balance, the steering wheel shakes, causing the entire car to vibrate.
 Shaking can start about 50-55 miles per hour.
 As this is such a basic problem, it should be reviewed periodically.

 Brake issues can be fixed by using a brake caliper service if the brakes need maintenance tests.
-To vehicles with a distance of 70-75k miles, the operation must be mandatory.
+For vehicles with 70-75k miles, this operation must be mandatory.
 If you stick to the scheduled service program of your car manufacturer, you can easily avoid these problems.

 Typically, if you get an oil change, most of the time you have your brake pads and tires tested.
 People who use a very low mileage on their cars do not need such inspections all the time; Then, they’re doing their operation every six months.
 But people who cover long distances need to check their cars every month or two months to ensure a healthy car lifestyle.

 Tires that wear unusually down or have a wheel that’s out of the round may be indicators of what’s causing a shaking problem.
 When one of the front or rear brake pads is worn more than the other, this could be an indication that the brake caliper is sticking.